Coi Leray: Early life

 Collins was born on May 11, 1997, in Boston, Massachusetts, and raised in Hackensack, New Jersey.
-She is the daughter of rapper and media mogul Benzino, and has five brothers.
+She is the daughter of rapper and media mogul Benzino, and has five brothers, including rapper Chavo.
 Leray's parents divorced after her father left The Source.
 She started making music at age 14.
 In 2011, inspired by her father, she started rapping and released her first songs under the name Coi Leray—"Bow Down", with her brother Taj, and "Rock Back"—via YouTube.
 However, both Leray and her brother stopped rapping shortly after.
 At age 16, Leray dropped out of high school and started working in sales.